awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 CloudTrail is a web service that records AWS API calls for an account and makes those logs available to users and resources in accordance with IAM policies\.
 AWS Key Management Service \(AWS KMS\) is a managed service that helps create and control the encryption keys used to encrypt account data, and uses hardware security modules \(HSMs\) to protect the security of encryption keys\.

-You can configure CloudTrail logs to leverage server\-side encryption \(SSE\) and AWS KMS customer\-created master keys \(CMKs\) to further protect CloudTrail logs\.
+You can configure CloudTrail logs to leverage server\-side encryption \(SSE\) and KMS keys to further protect CloudTrail logs\.

 Security Hub recommends that you configure CloudTrail to use SSE\-KMS\.

-Configuring CloudTrail to use SSE\-KMS provides additional confidentiality controls on log data because a given user must have S3 read permission on the corresponding log bucket and must be granted decrypt permission by the CMK policy\.
+Configuring CloudTrail to use SSE\-KMS provides additional confidentiality controls on log data because a given user must have S3 read permission on the corresponding log bucket and must be granted decrypt permission by the KMS key policy\.

 ### Remediation<a name="cis-2.7-remediation"></a>